grafana/grafana/docs/sources/tutorials/alerting-get-started/alerting-get-started.md

     ```
     In the State column, it should say Up for all services.

-1. Finally, the Grafana News app should be live on [localhost:8081](http://localhost:8081/).
+The Grafana News app should be live on [localhost:8081](http://localhost:8081/).

 ## Generate some data